 - 8 ounces unsweetened chocolate chopped as fine as you can get it

 - 2 tablespoons cornstarch

 - 1 teaspoon vanilla extract

-- ¾ teaspoon ancho chile powder (or ¾ tsp regular chili powder and ⅛ tsp dried crushed red pepper flakes instead)
+- ¾ teaspoon ancho chile powder (or ¾ teaspoon regular chili powder and ⅛ teaspoon dried crushed red pepper flakes instead)

 - 1 teaspoon kosher salt

 - Get out and measure all of your ingredients.